 Marvel’s new Star Wars comics won’t stay in that era exclusive, however.
 Speaking to the podcast Coffee with Kenobi, Marvel’s Star Wars line editor Jordan D. White revealed that Marvel already has plans to launch a series set during a different time period in the Star Wars universe.
 “With these first series, we wanted to stick all in the same era in order to create the sort of inter-connected universe feel we get between Marvel books,” he said.
-White wouldn’t spill any more details about when the series would take place.
+“But I am certain we’re going to be turning to those other eras in future series.
 Or maybe they’ll explore something new entirely.
 Marvel 'Star Wars' Comics May Be Coming Sooner Than Expected.
 When it was announced in January that Disney was moving the Star Wars comic license to Marvel Entertainment as part of the corporation's ramping up of the property ahead of 2015's J.J.

 Abrams-directed Star Wars: Episode VII, it was believed that the changeover would be happening at the start of next year.
 Two recent developments suggest it will actually be coming much sooner.
 Firstly, Dark Horse Comics -- the current Star Wars comic license holders -- announced information about its August 2014 releases last week, featuring not only the final issues of its ongoing Star Wars-related series (Star Wars, Star Wars: Darth Maul and Star Wars: Legacy), but also what appears to be the final collections of Dark Horse material related to the movie series, including stories released in single-issue format that same month.